methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-10-01-vmware-makes-frenemies-at-openstack-but-whats-in-it-for-it.md

 ---
   title: VMware makes frenemies at OpenStack, but what's in it for IT?
   date: 2012-10-01 11:10:55
+excerpt: "Looks like it is going to get interesting for sure.
+I really personally hope VMware does actually start contributing to OpenStack.
+It would be a huge..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Looks like it is going to get interesting for sure.
 I really personally hope VMware does actually start contributing to OpenStack.
 It would be a